18 Jun Can teachers really deliver enterprise education?

 Some teachers have never left the education system.
-The route through school, university, and a PGCE is familiar, with many teachers embarking on their careers in their early 20s.
-Furthermore, people in mainstream education grow up around teachers and understand the role of a teacher perhaps better than any other profession.
+The route through school, university, and teacher training is familiar, with many teachers embarking on their careers in their early 20s.
+Furthermore, kids in mainstream education grow up around teachers and understand the role of a teacher perhaps better than any other profession.

 It is no wonder, therefore, that becoming a teacher represents an appealing option for many university leavers and it is a testament to the generations of teachers who have inspired their pupils to pursue that very career.
 This is something we should be incredibly proud of, that the teaching profession attracts some of the most talented and skilled members of our workforce.

 But here’s the important question: